sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 * The factory provides `ForAll` and `ThereExists` methods for creating quantifications.
 There are overloads for declaring multiple variables at once.
 * The factory provides `If` and `Iff` methods for creating implications and equivalences, respectively.
 * The factory provides methods for conjunctions (`And`), disjunctions (`Or`) and negations (`Not`).
 See the next two examples if you really want to use C# operators for these.
-* The factory provides `A` through `Z` as properties that return variable declarations with these letters as their symbol.
+* The factory provides `A` through `Z` as properties that return variable declarations with these letters as their identifier.
 There is also a `Var` method that allows you to specify an identifier.

 ### Writing Sentences as Code - with OperableSentenceFactory